AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 ### Movement Overlap

 The ripple detector was also run on two randomly selected non-hippocampal channels to detect simultaneous high frequency events outside of the hippocampus.
-See movement event artifacts table description.
+See movement event artifacts table description for more details.

 | Column Name | Description | Units | Data Type | Notes |
 |-------------|-------------|-------|-----------|-------|